heyjumanji/Zeppelinbot-Setup-Guide/README.md

 ![startbanner](Assets/IMG_20220721_202937_054.jpg)

 ## Contact Me! :D
-> Make sure join JumanJi's Hub:
+If you have any questions or inquiry please, make sure join JumanJi's Hub or you can send me a mail at: [contact@jumanji.is-a.dev](https://mailto:contact@jumanji.is-a.dev)

 [![Join our Discord server!](https://invidget.switchblade.xyz/mGuSkWHb2f)](https://discord.gg/mGuSkWHb2f)